MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/OneDrive.md

 # OneDrive Service

 > [!WARNING]
 > (This API has been removed.
 Please use the official [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) directly.
-For the latest guidance on using the Microsoft Graph in the Toolkit start with the [InteractiveProviderBehavior](../graph/providers/InteractiveProviderBehavior.md).)
+For the latest guidance on using the Microsoft Graph in the Toolkit check out the [Windows Community Toolkit - Graph Helpers and Controls](../graph/overview.md).)

 The **OneDrive** Service provides an easy to use service helper for the [OneDrive Developer Platform](/onedrive/developer/) that uses the [Microsoft Graph](/graph/overview).
 The new OneDrive API is REST API that brings together both personal and work accounts in a single authentication model.
 The OneDrive Service helps you: